Redington Shores contracts with Indian Shores Police Department, 19305 Gulf Blvd., Indian Shores, (727) 595-5414

-Residential Curbside Recycle pickup is on Thursdays only.
+Residential Curbside Recycle pickup is on Wednesdays only.
 All residential property shall receive a blue recycling container.
 If you do not have one, please call Town Hall to obtain yours.
 Recycling containers must be placed curbside for pick up service.
 Curb Side Recycling is for residential only.

 Please use the app below regarding acceptable items for recycling: